arampuria19/Lamport-Mutual-Exclusion/README.md

 - **Local IP Address:** Enter the IP address of the current device.
 - **Listening Port:** Specify the port number to listen for incoming connections.
 - **Number of Peers:** Input the count of other devices (peers) participating in the mutual exclusion system.
+(Other devices refers to devices other than self)

 For each peer:
 - **IP Address:** Enter the IP address of the peer device.